Koupah/Among-Us-Editor/README.md

   <p align="center">
     Edit the Among Us playerPrefs file (and now gameHostOptions!), allows for the changing of skins, pets, hats and even a secret/glitched color!
+    Join the discord to share your profiles, make suggestions and many other things!
     <br>
     <a href="https://github.com/Koupah/Among-Us-Editor/releases"><strong>Downloads »</strong></a>
     <br>